Fast-Execute/Vigor-Broad-Fractional-Shareas/README.md

 <sub>*Proud of: Seamless user experience and impactful local engagement*</sub>

 #### [Real Estate App](#)
-A modern, intuitive platform for property seekers and agents.
+A modern, intuitive platform for building your asset portfolio
 <sub>*Proud of: Secure data handling and beautiful, responsive design*</sub>

 ---